NR 6 Next Steps Action Plan

 they should be definitive steps, more than everyday practices,

-Rubenstein School Diversity Taskforce, or Alternative Spring
+in the Rubenstein School Diversity Taskforce, or Alternative

-Break, or committing to read one book per semester that
+Spring Break, or committing to read one book per semester that

 Everyone has a different way in which they engage in action.